iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> I have a LG V60.
+During the selfie facial rocognition the picture oval stays black like its not connecting to my camera.
+I gave the app all permissions it needs.<br> :date: __2021-02-04 17:37:12__

+> Worst app layout, I have seen in a few years.
+Taxes five minutes to set up, if you have 5 bars.
+Is heavy, and has minimal, albeit, important use...<br> :date: __2021-02-04 06:38:23__

+> It keeps crashing everytime I try to scan my license.<br> :date: __2021-01-30 16:56:27__

 > App barely works<br> :date: __2021-01-27 02:09:54__

 > Junk.
 It doesn't validate any information.
 Uninstalling<br> :date: __2021-01-23 01:48:13__